lockbook/lockbook/docs/README.md

 | Annual         | $30 per 50gb |

 ### Developer Friendly
-The Lockbook CLI will right into your favorite chain of piped-together unix commands.
+The Lockbook CLI will fit right into your favorite chain of piped-together unix commands.
 Search your notes with `fzf`, edit them with `vim`, and schedule backups with `cron`.
 When scripting doesn't cut it, use our Rust library for a robust programmatic interface with Lockbook.

 ## Feature Matrix